victorknox/Friend-Book/README.md

 ## How to Compile

+clone the repository on to your local machine

 To compile the code run the command "gcc *.c" in your terminal.

 You can run the executable file to run the program